Rock Radio Scrapbook

 Some of Canada's best broadcasters did a turn at the 'EY mike during that period.
 Program hosts included the likes of Jim Paulson, Gene Kirby, Pat Murray and Jim Muir.
 The news staff included Joe Morgan, Bob Crabb, Phil Godin, Pete McGarvey and Robert Payne among many others.
 There was Jim Hunt and Brad Diamond on sports and Bob Rice, Dianne Pepper and Dini Petty with traffic.
 Another station highlight was commentary with Pierre Berton and Charles Templeton.

 One man whose career encompassed CKEY's entire easy-listening era - and then some - was Keith Rich.
-The native of Dugaid, Man., was at 'EY - most of it in mornings - from 1964 to 1986.
-Rich earned his broadcasting stripes at CHOB Pembroke, Ont., CJBI Victoria and CJCA Edmonton before moving to CFRB Toronto in the late '50s.
+The native of Dugaid, Manitoba, was at 'EY - most of it in mornings - from 1964 to 1986.
+Rich earned his broadcasting stripes at CHOB Pembroke, Ontario, CJBI Victoria and CJCA Edmonton before moving to CFRB Toronto in the late '50s.
 Later, he and Steve Woodman did a two-year stint at WNBC New York.
-After his CKEY days ended in 1986, Rich moved to the morning spot at Toronto's CJCL where he stayed until his retirement from radio in 1990.
-Rich, an aviation buff, farmed full-time and also bred Australian sheepdogs after his radio days ended.
-He died November 19, 2007 in Meaford, Ont., at the age of 80.

 (The Don Shuttleworth Collection)